mpdf/mpdf.github.io/paging/using-page.md

 Crop marks indicate where the page should be cut.
 Cross marks (also known as register marks or registration marks) are used to align sheets.

-If you have defined @page {} in the CSS, then the values for the margins will override the ones set calling a new mPDF().
+If you have defined @page {} in the CSS, then the values for the margins will override the ones set calling a new \Mpdf\Mpdf().

 IMPORTANT - if you define a @page {} but don't specifiy margins, they will be set to the initial margin values of mPDF.